Saltford Environment Group

 The survey work carried out in 2015 and 2016 at SEG's request and described below was the first time a geophysics survey had been made of this field.

-Our search for the Roman building on the south side of Saltford
+Our search for a Roman building on the south side of Saltford

-In October/November 2015 Bath and Camerton Archaeological Society (BACAS) supported by volunteers from SEG carried out a geophysics survey for a significant section of the Roman coffin field on the south side of Saltford.
+In October/November 2015 Bath and Camerton Archaeological Society (BACAS, since renamed as Bath and Counties Archaeological Society) supported by volunteers from SEG carried out a geophysics survey for a significant section of the Roman coffin field on the south side of Saltford.
 The available time in 2015 was a major constraint so the geophysics survey was completed the following year over 4.5 days in early November 2016.

 The survey reports from the 2015 and 2016 surveys can be downloaded at the end of this entry.